 Joris: I’m not one to delve into the finer details of a central theme.
 I might read snippets of lyrics or liner notes, but for me, it’s the music that needs to convince me.
 And with Panzerfaust, that’s always the case.
 If the music is stunning and perfectly constructed, I’m more inclined to explore the themes.
 Given the current state of the world, it’s hard not to feel as though there’s always a place on Earth teetering on the brink of destruction, a sad reality for those living there.

 Marleen: Music like Panzerfaust’s is, especially in today’s world, a necessary evil.
 It confronts us with the dark, inescapable reality of violence and decay but does so in an almost cathartic way.
-It’s music that grates, yet purifies because of it.
-The perfect exfoliation isn’t found at the drugstore but at your record store.
+It’s music that scrubs, yet purifies.
+The perfect exfoliation isn’t found at the drug store but at your record store.
 Honestly, if Brock Van Dijk had been my history teacher, I probably wouldn’t have chosen a technical university.
-He brings history to life with the same intensity he channels into music.
+He brings history to life with great intensity.

 The four members of Panzerfaust make quite an impression live, not only musically but also through their stage presence and physical appearance.
 Last year, they tore down the Muziekgieterij in Maastricht during the Samhain Festival.
 You were both present, weren’t you?